laszlourszuly/kday-03/README.md

 # KDAY03 - Mocking The Internet

-This lab will explore how to gain control over the network requests and responses to and from your Android app, without rewriting the app itself.
+This lab will explore how to gain control over the network requests and responses to and from your Android app without rewriting the app itself.
 We will be using the [Atlantis](https://github.com/echsylon/atlantis) library for this.
 The [wiki](https://github.com/echsylon/atlantis/wiki) describes a very simple usage and there is even more technical documentation on the [JSON API](https://github.com/echsylon/atlantis/wiki/JSON-Configuration-File) as well as the [Java API](https://echsylon.github.io/atlantis/index.html).

 ## *EXERCISE 1:* Mimic the not-yet-existing backend API.